How to Present a Concise Gospel Message

 1. Dearly loved son.
 The essence of validation is to be loved for no other reason than we are a child of the Father.
 (1 John 3:1) Children are meant to experience unconditional love.
 We are invalidated when that love is withheld or conditioned upon our earning or keeping it in some fashion or another.
 Because of sin, apart from Christ, none of us is ever “good enough” to deserve God’s love.
 We know in the depths of our souls that we deserve to be excluded, but the gospel undoes the lethal effects of sin and opens the door for us to receive supreme validation from our Father.
 Every person needs to hear God speak these words into his or her heart, just as Jesus heard them.
 When you read these words in the Bible, ask the Holy Spirit to minister them to you personally.

 3. Listen to him.
 This final part of validation tells us that we are significant.
 We are not some sort of trophy of grace to be set on a shelf and observed, but has no real function.
-We have an important part to play in God’s plan and something important to say.
-We are highly regarded by God and should be by those who know the truth.
+We have been given an important part to play in God’s plan and have something important to say.
+We are highly regarded by God and should be by those who know and love the truth.
 Many of those people who experience the first two aspects of validation, do not receive this part.
 God wants every child of his to know how important he or she is to the work of the kingdom and to engage in that work.

-Invalidated people struggle with feeling loved, appreciated, and significant.
-It is hard for them to fulfill their callings from God because of the hole in their souls.
 In order to experience remediation, one of the most important things we can do is approach God the Father and ask him to minister his loving words of validation to us personally.
 A good place to start is by meditating upon the verse quoted above, asking the Holy Spirit to reveal to us at a heart level their meaning.

 Here is another great verse to consider.